-7. BUSINESS RESULTS
+7. RESULTS

-SC State Housing is comprised of eight core programs whose missions are to create quality affordable housing opportunities for the citizens of South Carolina through the unique means that were established at their inception.
+SC State Housing is comprised of nine core programs whose missions are to create quality affordable housing opportunities for the citizens of South Carolina through the unique means that have been established.

-The Mortgage Bond program is the flagship program offered by SC State Housing.
+The Mortgage Bond Program is the flagship program offered by SC State Housing.
 The sale of tax exempt bonds to investors provides the bulk of the funding available to qualified homebuyers.
-Our loans offer qualified borrowers three tiered, fixed, competitive interest rate options.
-These options allow us the flexibility to adjust interest rates as the market dictates and insures the financial integrity of the program, while putting homeownership within the reach of more low to moderate income South Carolinians.
-Like all of SC State Housing's homeownership programs, persons purchasing homes under the Mortgage Bond program must not exceed income restrictions.
-In addition, they must meet minimum credit standards, as well as income and purchase price restrictions which vary by county.
+SC State Housing's loans offer qualified borrowers a fixed, competitive interest rate.
+This option allows us the flexibility to adjust interest rates as the market dictates and insures the financial integrity of the program, while putting homeownership within the reach of more low-to-moderate income South Carolinians.
+Like all of SC State Housing's homeownership programs, persons purchasing homes under the Mortgage Bond Program must not exceed income restrictions and must meet minimum credit standards, as well as income and purchase price restrictions which vary by county.

 The South Carolina Housing Trust Fund was created by the General Assembly in 1992.
-This landmark legislation is funded with dollars collected from a dedicated portion of the deed stamp tax and provides an important resource for affordable rental housing and homeownership opportunities for low income South Carolinians by funding the acquisition or construction of single family homes, group homes for the disabled as well as emergency housing for battered women and their children.
-The Fund also provides single room occupancy apartments for the working homeless and disabled veterans; multifamily rental apartments for single parent households, families and the elderly.
+This landmark legislation is funded with dollars collected from a dedicated portion of the deed stamp tax and provides an important resource for affordable rental housing and homeownership opportunities for low-income South Carolinians by funding the acquisition or construction of single-family homes, group homes for the disabled, as well as emergency housing for battered women and their children.
+The Trust Fund also provides single-room occupancy apartments for the working homeless and disabled veterans; multifamily rental apartments for single parent households, families and the elderly.
 All of this is accomplished by building partnerships among government agencies, qualified nonprofit sponsors, for-profit sponsors and those in need of affordable housing.

-The HOME Investment Partnerships Program is designed to expand the supply of decent, safe, sanitary and affordable housing for the low and very low income beneficiaries.
+The HOME Investment Partnerships Program (HOME) is designed to expand the supply of decent, safe, sanitary and affordable housing for the low- and very low-income beneficiaries.
 HOME promotes the development of partnerships as part of an effective delivery system to promote and create affordable housing for the citizens of South Carolina.
-Based on the state's population, SC State Housing receives an allocation of HOME funds of about \$8.5 million each year.
+Based on the state's population, SC State Housing receives an allocation of approximately \$8.5 million in HOME funds each year.
 Funds are divided among the HOME eligible activities including homeownership and rental and tenant-based assistance.
-SC State Housing has responsibility for the implementation, administration and evolution of the HOME program in accordance with federal regulations for the State of South Carolina.
+SC State Housing has responsibility for the implementation, administration and evolution of this program in accordance with federal regulations for the state of South Carolina.

 The Multifamily Tax Exempt Bond Program provides financing for affordable multifamily rental housing.
-A percentage of the property's units must be set aside at all times for occupancy by low-to-moderate income individuals and families.
+A percentage of the property's units must be set aside at all times for occupancy by lowto-moderate income individuals and families.
 This program has provided permanent financing for apartments in more than 110 rental complexes located throughout the state.

-The Low Income Housing Tax Credit Program provides a financial incentive to owners developing multifamily rental housing.
+The Low Income Housing Tax Credit Program (LIHTC) provides a financial incentive to owners developing multifamily rental housing.
 Tax credit allocations serve to leverage public and private funds to keep rents affordable for tenants.
-Housing developments qualifying for credits include new construction, acquisition with rehabilitation, rehabilitation, and adaptive re-use.
+Housing developments qualifying for credits include new construction, acquisition with rehabilitation, rehabilitation and adaptive re-use.
 Owners receive the tax credits annually for ten years.
 The rental property must comply with occupancy and rent restrictions for a minimum of 30 years.
-These credits provide the owner a dollar-for-dollar reduction in federal income tax liability.
+These credits provide the owner a dollar-fordollar reduction in federal income tax liability.